Ineya: Career

 In 2010, she starred in a Tamil film Padagasalai and signed up four more Tamil films, all of which were cancelled or remain unreleased.
 She next played a supporting role as the sister to Cheran's character in Mysskin's mystery thriller Yuddham Sei.
-Director A. Sarkunam signed her for the female lead character in his period piece Vaagai Sooda Vaa (2011), for which she changed her screen name to Ineya.
+She acted in the female lead character in his period piece Vaagai Sooda Vaa (2011).
 Her portrayal of a tea stall owner was lauded by critics.
 Pavithra Srinivasan of Rediff wrote that she was a "welcome find", describing her as "natural, appealing, and very expressive".
-She played as a medical student and love interest of the hero in the film Mouna Guru co-starring Arulnidhi.
-Bharathiraja signed her for his film Annakodiyum Kodiveeranum, being impressed with her performance in Vaagai Sooda Vaa, but after the script was changed, her role was removed from the film.
+She acted in the film Mouna Guru (2011) co-starring Arulnidhi.

 She was part of a number of offbeat films in Malayalam like Ayaal, Bhoopadathil Illatha Oridam and Radio.
 In 2014, she was first seen as herself in Vikraman's Ninaithathu Yaaro then in Pulivaal, the Tamil remake of the Malayalam film Chaappa Kurishu and Naan Sigappu Manithan.
 In her only Malayalam release of 2014, Madhu Kaithapram's Vellivelichathil (In the Limelight), she played the role of a dancer.
+She is seen in a dance number in the comedy entertainer Amar Akbar Anthony (2015).
+She also part of the bilingual titled Alone (2015) and Girls (2016).

+Ineya portrayed a character named Lovely in Swarnakaduva (2016), directed by Jose Thomas.
+The actress was much praised for her powerful performance in the movie.
+She working with actor Mammootty in Puthan Panam (2017).